FISCAL SPONSORSHIP GUIDELINES

 - We can consider projects originating from other countries only if there is a U.S.-based project director (i.e., a co-production) who will be the primary point of contact.
 There will also need to be a U.S. bank account.

-I HAVE SOMEONE READY TO GIVE ME MONEY RIGHT NOW.
+SOMEONE READY TO GIVE ME MONEY RIGHT NOW.
 I HAVE TO MAKE A GRANT DEADLINE THIS WEEK.
 CAN YOU SPEED-TRACK ME?

 MAY I POST ONLINE OR IN GRANT APPLICATIONS THAT I HAVE APPLIED FOR FISCAL SPONSORSHIP FROM DOCS IN PROGRESS?